 The term “mortality segment” means a subset of policies for which a separate mortality table representing the prudent estimate assumption will be determined.

 The term “NAIC” means the National Association of Insurance Commissioners.
-(Model #820 definition.
+(Model #820 definition).

 The term “net asset earned rates” (NAER) means the path of earned rates reflecting the net general account portfolio rate in each projection interval (net of appropriate default costs and investment expenses).